SRGSSR/castor/Sources/Castor/Castor.docc/Articles/user-interfaces/standard-views-article.md

 }
 ```

-> Note: To create a custom Cast button, you can rely on ``CastIcon``, which automatically animates based on the current ``Cast/connectionState`` and reflects the appropriate connection status.
-You can then choose to display the list of available devices (``Cast/devices``), or trigger a custom experience such as presenting your own device picker or integrating the action into an existing part of your UI.
+> Note: To create a custom Cast button, use ``CastIcon``, which automatically animates according to the current ``Cast/connectionState``.
+You can then present the list of available ``Cast/devices`` with a custom experience, such as your own device picker.

 ### Mini and expanded views